 With the prospects of finding extrasolar planets looking good with each passing year, including direct observations of protoplanetary systems in the Orion Nebula with the help of the Hubble Space Telescope, there are two other conditions that must be met if we are to have an excellent chance of finding sufficiently complex and intelligent life on another planet.
 The first condition is that the planet must have a cool solid rocky surface not only to protect life from the heating effects of hot molten iron inside the planet but also for intelligent life to emerge from the oceans and eventually develop a technology.
 And the second condition is that there is an optimum planetary size to ensure essential raw materials to support life are retained on the surface.

 Are there planets in the universe satisfying these two conditions?
-Already scientists have found a rocky planet about 5 times the mass of the Earth in January 2006.
-That's an excellent start.
-And now Steven Dole thinks they should be common throughout the universe.
+Steven Dole believes the conditions will be common throughout the universe.

 In an attempt to simulate solar system formulation, Dole fed all the available astronomical theories on planetary formation into his computer and let the machine create models of solar systems that could exist in the universe.
-The result was this: All the planetary systems looked remarkably similar to our own (shown below).
+Assuming the star is sun-like, the result was this: All the planetary systems looked remarkably similar to our own (shown below).
 Furthermore, there will be rocky planets located close to a star.

 Below is typical of the results obtained by Dole:

 Will alien Earth-like planets have similar mineral contents to our own planet?